Reaching the most vulnerable and at-risk since 2009.

 - With support from the Maternal and Child Survival Program, the Namibia Planned Parenthood Association (NAPPA) improved the quality of their HIV and sexual and reproductive health services and expanded access to care while refocusing services on adolescents and youth.
 As a result, NAPPA provided 60,808 HIV tests, linked 2,049 HIV-positive clients to antiretroviral therapy, and initiated pre-exposure prophylaxis with 384 HIV-negative clients at high risk of contracting HIV.

-- Jhpiego supported the Ministry of Health and Social Services to introduce community-based HIV testing and counseling through community health workers (CHWs), and trained 266 CHWs in five districts to provide safe, professional and accurate HIV testing and counseling services, including index partner tracing, at the household level.
+- Jhpiego supported the Ministry of Health and Social Services (MOHSS) to introduce community-based HIV testing and counseling through community health workers (CHWs), and trained 266 CHWs in five districts to provide safe, professional and accurate HIV testing and counseling services, including index partner tracing, at the household level.

 Our Work in Namibia